Mississippi governor wants appeal of ruling on abortion ban

-Mississippi's governor is signaling that he wants to appeal a ruling striking down an abortion law that would have been one of the most restrictive in the country.
+Mississippi's governor wants the state to appeal a ruling striking down an abortion law that would have been one of the most restrictive in the country.

 The measure sought to ban most abortions after 15 weeks.

-U.S. District Judge Carlton Reeves ruled Tuesday that the measure violated women's constitutional rights and U.S. Supreme Court precedent.
+U.S. District Judge Carlton Reeves on Tuesday ruled the law was unconstitutional.

-Spokesman Knox Graham tells The Associated Press on Wednesday that Gov. Phil Bryant "fully supports the defense of this law moving forward."
+Spokesman Knox Graham told The Associated Press on Wednesday that Gov. Phil Bryant "fully supports the defense of this law moving forward."
+However, Bryant isn't a named defendant and an appeal would be decided by Democratic state Attorney General Jim Hood and others.

-Supporters of the law have always intended it as a test case seeking a U.S. Supreme Court ruling that states can prohibit abortions before a fetus can survive outside the womb.
-Current federal law says states cannot ban abortions earlier.
+The law's supporters always intended it as a test case seeking a U.S. Supreme Court ruling that states can prohibit abortions before a fetus can survive outside the womb.
+Current federal law says states cannot ban abortions before then.

 Comments